ready-1/NetCtrl/cline_docs/productContext.md

 ## Why This Project Exists:

 This Content Management System (CMS) with Role-Based Access Control (RBAC) is being developed to provide organizations with a secure, flexible solution for managing content while maintaining strict access controls.
-The system fills the need for a modern CMS that properly segregates user permissions based on organizational roles and responsibilities.
+The system fills the need for a modern CMS that properly segregates user permissions based on organizational roles and responsibilities, even in air-gapped environments without internet access.

 ## Problems It Solves: